fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 <div class="infusion-docs-note">
 <strong>Note:</strong>
-Use the latest development source if you want to try out the latest changes and features.
-We recommend using a stable release for production situations by using one of the other methods above.
+Use the latest development source
 </div>

+ Note: [Get Grunt](https://gruntjs.com/) if you don't have it installed.
+Prereqs: Node, npm, grunt, and grunt CLI

 1. Clone the Infusion GitHub repository anywhere to your local filesystem: `git clone https://github.com/fluid-project/infusion`.
 This will create a directory `infusion` containing the Infusion source code.
 2. Within the `infusion` directory, run `npm install` to get Infusion's dependencies.
 3. Build a version of Infusion with UI Options by running `grunt custom --include="uiOptions" --name="uiOptions"`.
 This will create a build of Infusion in the directory `infusion/build/`.
-Note: [Get Grunt](https://gruntjs.com/) if you don't have it installed.
 4. Your `infusion/build` directory will include a single file containing all of the JavaScript you need (`infusion-uiOptions.js`), HTML templates, CSS files, and other components to get UI Options to work.
 You will later link to these files in your HTML files.
 5. Rename the directory from `build` to `infusion`, and move (or copy) the `build` directory to your project (i.e. `my-project/lib/infusion`).
 6. Optional: You can now safely delete the `infusion` directory created in step 1.

-Summary of commands:
+#### Summary of commands:
 ```bash
 git clone https://github.com/fluid-project/infusion
 cd infusion